 Use ammonia to stop mosquito bites from itching

 If you forget to put on your insect repellent and mosquitoes make a meal of you, stop the itching instantly by applying a drop or two of ammonia directly to the bites.
 Don’t use ammonia on a bite you’ve already scratched open, though: the itch will be replaced by a nasty sting.
 Brush up on your mosquito-repelling tricks to avoid this stage all together.

 Use ammonia to keep stray animals out of your trash

 Few things can be quite as startling as a raccoon leaping out of your garbage pail just as you’re about to make your weekly trash deposit.
 Keep away those masked scavengers and other strays by spraying the outside and lids of your garbage bins with half-strength ammonia or by spraying the bags inside.
-Here are other chemical-free ways to keep pests away.

 Use ammonia to remove stains from concrete

 Tired of those annoying discolorations on your concrete work?
 To get rid of them, scrub with 1 cup ammonia diluted in 1 gallon (3.7 liters) water.
 Hose it down well when you’re done.
 For sparkling, sparkling concrete, here’s the full guide to get your concrete shining.